sstone/lightning-rfc/bolt-simple-taproot.md

 When multiple splices are pending:

-- Each splice MUST have a distinct TXID and nonce pair
-- Nonces MUST NOT be reused across different splice transactions
-- The `local_nonces` map MAY contain multiple entries during concurrent splice operations
+- Each splice is identified by its funding transaction id.
+It is highly recommended to use the funding transaction id as an additional input to the verification nonce generation algorithm.

 ##### Backward Compatibility

-Nodes that do not support splicing:
+Nodes that do not support splicing will simply use a nonce map with a single entry indexed by the commitment transaction's funding tx id.

-- Will ignore the `local_nonces` field (due to its even TLV type number)
-- Can continue to use the single `next_local_nonce` field
-- Will not be able to participate in splice operations

 ### Funding Transactions